aspiringpro/marcusreed-ed838/src/pages/index.md

           seperates you from the competition.

-          > A brand is a voice and a product is a souvenir.  - Lisa Gansky
+          > A brand is a voice and a product is a souvenir.  -Lisa Gansky
       - title: Maintenance
         content: >-
           I am available to assist you in making updates or modifications to